 Internal belief system without harming the others

-Growing up in a Muslim majority country -Malaysia, I hold genuine respect for Monarchy & Islam as the nation's official belief & religion.
-Within my own home, my family practises Daoism quietly and privately as part of daily life.
+Growing up in a Muslim majority country - Malaysia, I hold genuine respect for Monarchy & Islam as the nation's official belief & religion.
+My family practises Daoism quietly and privately as part of daily life within my own home .
 On a personal level, Buddhism has become the philosophy and way of life I have grown closest to particularly since the passing of my friend.
-The concepts of karma, cause and effect, and the belief that things naturally course-correct over time have anchored me in ways that are difficult to fully articulate.
-I am grateful to be living in a country that, for all its complexities, remains broadly tolerant and continues to allow different faith systems to exist alongside one another in relative peace.
+The concepts of karma, cause and effect and the belief that things naturally course-correct over time have anchored me in ways that are difficult to fully articulate.
+I am grateful to be living in a country that for all its complexities, remains broadly tolerant and continues to allow different faith systems to exist alongside one another in relative peace

 0 Sleep for 2 weeks and years of not sleeping well to sleeping like a baby daily